kwgoodman/la/doc/source/archive.rst

 reclaim the freespace is to repack the archive:
 ::
     >>> io.repack()

+Repack means to transfer all the larrys to a new archive (with the same name) and delete the old archive.

 Before looking at the size of the archive, let's add some bigger larrys:
 ::